hygull/playing-git/README.md

 GIT is an excellent version control system for our projects.
 It saves a lot many tasks/time.
 Everyone (who work with projects) should use this.

+I found [Bitbucket's git tutorial](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud) as an excellent place to start.
+They are other resources too.

 ![Git details](./images/git-details.png)

 ## How multiple collaborators interact with a project?